MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

 ### Step Two: Publish the Customer Insights dashboard

  1. Bring Customer Insights data to Power BI.
-Open Power BI for Desktop, and select **Get Data** in the top menu.
+Open Microsoft Power BI for Desktop, and select **Get Data** in the menu at the top of the page.

     > [!div class="mx-imgBorder"]
     > ![](media/connector-powerbi-get-data.png "Power BI Get Data")